livecode/livecode-ide/Documentation/guides/LiveCode Data Grid.md

 The decimal number is going to be displayed by assigning the left side of the decimal to the **Leftvalue** field and the right side of the decimal to the **Rightvalue** field.

+    set the itemdelimiter to "."
+    set the text of field "Leftvalue" of me to max(0, item 1 of pData)&"." set the text of field "Rightvalue" of me to max(0, item 2 of pData)

 ####Update LayoutControl####